robrechtdr/pykaboo/README.rst

 * Using a virtual machine:

   `Here <http://www.psychocats.net/ubuntu/virtualbox>`_ you can find a tutorial to install the Linux distro Ubuntu on the virtual box virtual machine.
-Once installed see the Linux users part.
+Once installed see the Linux users section.

 Support & bug reports
 =====================